 Campgrounds are seeing the benefits of such investments.
 “Our business has absolutely increased,” said Kristie Kuper, who co-owns the 200-site Thunder Bay KOA in Shuniah, Ontario, with her husband, Michael.
-Two years ago the Kupers installed a 10,000-square-foot aquatic fun zone that includes two water cannons, four dump buckets, and a computerized sequence of 24 jet sprayers.
+Two years ago the Kupers installed a 10,000-square-foot aquatic fun zone.
+It includes two water cannons, four dump buckets, and a computerized sequence of 24 jet sprayers.
 “It draws the family,” Ms. Kuper said.
 “We now cater to the younger children as well.
 We have two big heated saltwater pools in the same area as our splash pad.”

 The Indianapolis KOA in Greenfield, Indiana, opened an aquatic park last year that includes a zero-entry swimming pool.
 Manager Rachel Vaughan said business has increased, in part because grandparents like a place they can take their grandkids.

-Other KOA campgrounds that have seen the merits of installing water play structures or water slides include those in Colorado Springs, Colorado; Virginia Beach, Virginia; Hill City, South Dakota; Hayward, Wisconsin; and Strafford, New
+Other KOA campgrounds that have seen the merits of installing water play structures or water slides include those in Colorado Springs, Colorado; Virginia Beach, Virginia; Hill City, South Dakota; Hayward, Wisconsin; and Strafford, New Hampshire.